 Alex Da Corte explores the nuances of contemporary life in his videos, installations, paintings, and sculptures, which are often united together in richly-hued, dreamlike environments.
 With a keen attention to color and form, Da Corte draws from a wide range of sources, including popular and consumer culture, art history, and modern design.
 Throughout his artistic practice, figures such as Eminem, Allan Kaprow, and the Wicked Witch of the West stand on equal footing alongside objects both commonplace and fantastic.
 Touching upon notions of identity, intimacy, and taste, Da Corte’s work reimagines the familiar in wholly unexpected ways.

 Alex Da Corte (b.
 1980) was born in Camden, New Jersey, and lives and works in Philadelphia.
 His work was included in the 2019 Venice Biennale and the 2018 Carnegie International in Pittsburgh.
-One-person exhibitions include the Museum Boijmans Van Beuningen in Rotterdam, the Secession in Vienna, MASS MoCA in North Adams, Massachusetts, and the Kölnischer Kunstverein in Cologne.
+Past one-person exhibitions include the Museum Boijmans Van Beuningen in Rotterdam, the Secession in Vienna, MASS MoCA in North Adams, Massachusetts, and the Kölnischer Kunstverein in Cologne.
+Da Corte was selected as the 2021 Roof Garden Commission at the Metropolitan Museum of Art in New York.
+"Mr. Remember," a career survey of his work, recently opened at the Louisiana Museum of Modern Art in Humlebæk, Denmark.